-- When will nail salons reopen in the UK?
+- When will hairdressers reopen in 2021?

 - How do I find an at-home massage therapist near me?

-Will beauty salons open on 2nd December in England?
+When can beauty salons open in England?

-Can beauty salons open in Scotland?
+When can beauty salons open in Scotland?

-Are beauty salons open in Wales?
+When can beauty salons open in Wales?

-Are beauty salons open in Northern Ireland?
+When can beauty salons open in Northern Ireland?